Yemen Humanitarian Crisis

 What kind of relief is UNHCR providing?

-UNHCR is providing life-saving aid to displaced Yemenis, as well as to refugees and asylum-seekers, across the country.
+UNHCR is providing life-saving aid to displaced Yemenis, as well as to refugees and asylum-seekers, across the country, employing a criteria-based approach that targets districts with the highest levels of need and vulnerability, ensuring that assistance reaches those most in need.

 We’re providing families with emergency shelter, special kits to help them repair bomb damage and cash assistance to help them access food and medicine.
 In addition, we’re supplying mattresses, blankets, sleeping mats, kitchen sets, buckets and more to those who’ve lost everything in the war.